DanialArab/my_AWS_ML_Specialty_Exam/README.md

 + Topics related to this subdomain: Here are some topics you may want to study for more in-depth information related to this subdomain:

   + AWS Lake Formation

-Amazon S3 (as storage for a data lake)
+  + Amazon S3 (as storage for a data lake)

-Amazon FSx for Lustre
+  + Amazon FSx for Lustre

-Amazon EFS
+  + Amazon EFS

-Amazon EBS volumes
+  + Amazon EBS volumes

-Amazon S3 lifecycle configuration
+  + Amazon S3 lifecycle configuration

-Amazon S3 data storage options
+  + Amazon S3 data storage options

+#### Second domain in Data Engineering: Identify and implement a data ingestion solution

 ## References: